 - mood changes

 A seizure itself isn’t difficult to diagnose.
 Your doctor can diagnose a seizure after listening to your description of your experience or the symptoms other people observed.
-Of more concern and more difficulty is determining the underlying cause.
-Depending upon your symptoms and your medical history, your doctor may run any number of tests, such as brain imaging scans, blood tests, or a spinal tap to find out the cause of your seizures.
+Of more concern and greater difficulty is determining the underlying cause.
+Depending on your symptoms and your medical history, your doctor may run any number of tests, such as brain imaging scans, blood tests, or a spinal tap to find out the cause of your seizures.

 If someone is having a seizure of any type, it’s helpful to keep other people and objects out of the way until the seizure is over.
 The muscle contractions can cause the person having the seizure to lash out and hurt themselves.
 Clearing the area of objects and people reduces the risk of injury.
-There’s nothing that can be done to stop or speed up the episode.

 You can’t always prevent seizures, but you can control them with medications.
 If you’re on a medication for this purpose, take it as instructed by your doctor and don’t miss doses.
 Maintain a healthy lifestyle by getting plenty of sleep, eating healthy foods, exercising, and minimizing stress.

-The outlook for someone who has had a partial seizure varies depending on the underlying cause.
+The outlook for someone who has had a focal seizure varies depending on the underlying cause.
 In general, however, you can control seizures effectively with medications and lifestyle changes.
 Surgery is only a consideration for very severe, intractable cases in which medical treatment doesn’t work.